 Tioga State Forest -- Pine Creek Gorge, Reynolds Spring, and Algerine Swamp Bogs

-Pine Creek Gorge at Tioga State Forest contains superlative scenery, geological and ecological value, and is one of the finest examples of a deep gorge in the eastern United States.
+Pine Creek Gorge in Tioga State Forest contains superlative scenery, geological and ecological value, and is one of the finest examples of a deep gorge in the eastern United States.

 Tuscarora State Forest -- Hemlocks Natural Area and Box Huckleberry Site